 Email us at: Board@Diveheart.org

-Ron has worked with individuals with disabilities for the past 15 years, 12 of which have been at the Illinois Center for Rehabilitation and Education-Roosevelt in Chicago.
-For most of his career, Ron has been a recreation therapist, educating and introducing young adults with severe physical disabilities to adaptive leisure activities, including scuba diving.
+Ron has worked with individuals with disabilities for the past 25 years, 22 of which have been at the Illinois Center for Rehabilitation and Education-Roosevelt in Chicago.
+For most of his career Ron has been an advocate for people with disabilities, and has studied and trained as a Recreation Therapist, educating and introducing young adults with severe physical disabilities to adaptive leisure activities, including scuba diving.

-Ron has been a volunteer with Diveheart for more than nine years and has been a member of the Diveheart board since 2009.
-He has worked on various committees, including the volunteer and marketing committees, and currently he chairs the Diveheart golf outing.
-Ron lives in the suburbs of Chicago and has two children.
+Ron has been a volunteer with Diveheart for 20 years and has been a member of the Diveheart Board since 2009.
+He has worked on various committees, including the Volunteer and Marketing committees, and has chaired several of the Diveheart golf outings.

 Bill Bogdan serves as the disability liaison to Illinois Secretary of State, Jesse White, and is responsible for the coordination, development, and implementation of programs and services for persons with disabilities for the office.
 He also works on legislative issues impacting persons with disabilities, and addresses accessibility issues in driver service facilities and buildings operated by the office.